Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Equilibrium

-where $F(\varphi,q)$ and $E(\varphi,q)$ are the elliptic integrals of the first and second kind, respectively, with $\varphi= \arcsin \sqrt{1-x^2}$ and $q^2=(1-y^2)/(1-x^2)$.
-The variational parameters $R_i$, $K_i$ are now determined by minimizing Eq.~(\ref{Etotequilib}) under the constraint of the particle conservation (\ref{particleconservation}).
-Note that from this result it turns out that the distribution function $\nu^0$ is deformed from a sphere to an ellipsoid in momentum space due to the Fock term as was first clarified by Ref.~\cite{miyakawa_t_2008}.
-The corresponding effect in the particle density had already been obtained before by means of a Gaussian ansatz in real space \cite{rzazewski}.
-A detailed discussion how the Thomas-Fermi radii and momenta depend on the trap frequencies for both cylinder-symmetric and tri-axial traps as well as on the dipole-dipole interaction strength $C_{\rm dd}$ can be found, for instance, in Refs.~\cite{miyakawa_t_2008,1367-2630-11-5-055017,AristeuRapCom,Aristeu}.
+Note that from this result it turns out that the distribution function $\nu^0$ is deformed from a sphere to an ellipsoid in momentum space due to the Fock term of the dipole-dipole interaction as was first clarified by Ref.~\cite{miyakawa_t_2008}.
+One can see from Eq.~(\ref{mom_cyl}) that the momentum distribution remains cylinder-symmetric even in the case of an anisotropic harmonic trap.
+Furthermore, a more detailed analysis shows that it always resembles a cigar-shaped form satisfying the inequality ${{K_z>K_x}}$.
+This follows from the fact that the dipole-dipole interaction (\ref{dipolepotential}) is attractive for head-to-tail orientations, thus stretching the system along the $z$-direction in a prolate cloud shape.
+The corresponding effect in the particle density had already been obtained before, by means of a Gaussian ansatz in real space \cite{rzazewski}.
+A detailed discussion how the Thomas-Fermi radii and momenta depend on the trap frequencies for both cylinder-symmetric and tri-axial traps as well as on the dipole-dipole interaction strength $C_{\rm dd}$ can be found, for instance, in Refs.~\cite{miyakawa_t_2008,1367-2630-11-5-055017,AristeuRapCom,Aristeu,vladimir}.

-On the basis of the variational ansatz Eq.~(\ref{ansatzwigner}) for the equilibrium distribution the integrals in Eqs.~(\ref{diffglb}) for the scaling parameters $b_i$ can now be calculated analytically, yielding
+On the basis of the variational ansatz Eq.~(\ref{ansatzwigner}) for the equilibrium distribution the integrals in Eqs.~(\ref{diffglb}) for the scaling parameters $b_{\imath}$ can now be calculated analytically, yielding

+We remark that our result (\ref{bequationcomplete}) reduces to the corresponding ones obtained in Ref.~\cite{1367-2630-11-5-055017} in the collisionless regime for a cylinder symmetric trapping potential.

-The corresponding differential equations for the momentum scaling parameters $\Theta_i$ in Eq.~(\ref{diffglT}) still contain the collision integral.
-In order to simplify the calculation, we model this collision integral within the widely used relaxation-time approximation \cite{String,rt1,Dusling}
+Let us now turn to the differential equations for the momentum scaling parameters $\Theta_{\imath}$ in Eq.~(\ref{diffglT}), which still contain the collision integral.
+In order to simplify the calculation, we model this collision integral within the widely used relaxation-time approximation \cite{String,rt1,Dusling,zaremba_book}

+Here the phenomenological parameter $\tau$ denotes the relaxation time, which corresponds to the average time between two collisions.
+Furthermore, we have introduced the local equilibrium distribution function $\nu^{\rm le}$, which is defined by the condition $I_{\rm coll}[\nu^{\rm le}]=0$ and represents the limiting function of the relaxation process for infinitely large times.
+The relaxation-time approximation (\ref{rta}) reflects the fact that dissipation should be absent in both HD and CL regimes, where, thus, one expects the collision integral to vanish \cite{String}.